olszewskip/Sign_Language/README.md

 * right hands of various individuals are used
 ## The goal here:
 * To present a simple pipeline for training and comparing various deep models.
-* By a single model we mean a fully defined, compilable, trainable algorithm whose performance is measurd in crossvalidation
+* By a single model we mean a fully defined, compilable, trainable algorithm whose performance is measurd in cross-validation
-* We search (a part of the) space of models in the so called grid-search with 5-fold cross-validation.
+* We search (a part of) the space of models in the so called grid-search with 5-fold cross-validation collecting a model's mean accuracy and the accuracies' standard devation.
 ## The results
 They were obtained in the notebook [] using Colab.

 In the notebook You'll find markdown text intertwined with (mostly short) blocks of pythonic code.
 Some sample images are also displayed.
-You'll also have to look into the notebook, if You're interested in exact model architectures and values of all other hyperparameters (including e.g. definition of the data-augmentation).
+You'll also have to look into the notebook, if You're interested in exact values of all other hyperparameters (including e.g. definition of the data-augmentation).
 ```
 model A =
 Conv2D(32,  (3,3)) | MaxPool(3,3) | BatchNorm |